 Each state and the District of Columbia have laws stating specific grounds for the termination of parental rights, a process that ends the parent-child relationship from a legal standpoint.
-While states differ slightly on the exact grounds for termination, most statutes hinge on the consideration of a child's best interests.
+A termination of parental rights petition is brought to permanently end the legal rights of the natural parents of a child, thereby "freeing" the child for adoption.While states differ slightly on the exact grounds for termination, most statutes hinge on the consideration of a child's best interests.
 For example, parents who are unable to provide a safe home, or who have been convicted of serious acts of child abuse, may have their parental rights terminated.
-The following articles and resources cover the process of terminating parental rights; reinstatement of parental rights after termination; and related matters.
+The following articles and resources cover the process of terminating parental rights, reinstatement of parental rights after termination, and related matters.

-Learn About Termination of Parental Rights
+Voluntary Termination of Parental Rights

-Termination of Parental Rights
+Reinstatement of Parental Rights

 When a court orders the termination of parental rights, the legal relationship between a parent and child ceases to exist.
 It is very rare and only occurs in especially serious cases, such as those involving child abuse or severe child neglect.
 And even though a parent may petition the court to voluntarily give up his or her parental rights, the main consideration is always the child's best interests.
 Laws allowing reinstatement were drafted generally in response to older children who were aging out of foster care and wanted to re-establish family ties.
 Usually, reinstatement is available only on the condition that the child has not been permanently placed with a foster home within a given period of time.